 Harlequin Rasboras are generally peaceful fish, making it easy for you to find them tankmates.
 Harlequin Rasboras should be kept together.
 As they are a shoaling species, keeping 8 to 10 of them in the same space is a good idea, as long as there is ample space for swimming.
 The larger their group, the more glamorous their display.

 Basically, these small fish will be happy with almost any fish that is not big enough to eat or harass them.

-Some compatible fish tank mates are Pygmy Cory, Boraras, Panda Garra, Albino Bristlenose Pleco, Neon Tetras, Ruby Tetras, Clown Killifish, Guppies, Endlers, etc. However, it is in your best interest to monitor their interaction to ensure nothing goes haywire.
+Some compatible fish tank mates are Pygmy Cory, Boraras, Panda Garra, Albino Bristlenose Pleco, Neon Tetras, Zebra Danio, Ruby Tetras, Dwarf Ember Barbs, Clown Killifish, Guppies, Endlers, Medaka Ricefish, etc. However, it is in your best interest to monitor their interaction to ensure nothing goes haywire.